Tukwila Burglary Defense Attorney

 The use of a weapon to commit a crime and its effect on the charges

 The presence of a weapon while committing a crime enhances the charges against defendant.
 Prosecuting attorneys often attempt to bring weapon-enhanced charges against defendants in order to increase the sentence.

 For residential burglary and burglary in the second degree, a deadly weapon-enhanced charge brings an additional sentence of 12 months.
 The use of a firearm brings an additional sentence of 36 months.

 For burglary in the first degree, a deadly weapon-enhanced charge brings an additional sentence of 18 months and a firearm enhancement charge brings an additional sentence of 60 months.

 Defending a burglary charge

 Despite the apparent severity of burglary charges, they are still defensible, especially when you have a good lawyer.
 There are many ways in which a Washington Burglary attorney can defend a burglary charge.
-Keep in mind that many allegations of burglary may be down to simple misunderstanding or even mistaken identity.
+Keep in mind that many allegations of burglary may be down to simple misunderstandings or even mistaken identity.